The average hourly pay for an Eligibility Worker is $17.85.

 Throughout the workday, eligibility workers meet with clients to assess their needs and determine which, if any, programs may help alleviate their issues.
 They assis…Read more

 Eligibility Worker Tasks

-Interview clients and determine benefits and assistance eligibility.
+- Interview clients and determine benefits and assistance eligibility.

-Interact with federal agencies and private institutions to determine services.
+- Interact with federal agencies and private institutions to determine services.

-Facilitate appointments, referrals, hand-offs and translation assistance.
+- Facilitate appointments, referrals, hand-offs and translation assistance.

-Provide resources and materials to clients, enabling them to apply and receive services.
+- Provide resources and materials to clients, enabling them to apply and receive services.